Northern Mountains: 20 - 29 December 2012

 21 Dec.
 Just after dawn to the Parakeet Conservation Area outside the park.
 The owners have done a great job in now erecting an observation platform, the design of which leaves a heap to be desired - basically the roof blocks the view and only one person at a time can obtain a decent view.
 Horrible design.
 Still 20 plus Blossom-headed Parakeet were very welcome, with some perched quite close.

 For an hour here the birds were very active with numerous Golden-fronted Leafbird, Chestnut-tailed Starling and a couple of Rufous Treepie.
-Back into the park and up to Km 13 where we walked a couple of hours, picking up Black-headed Woodpecker, White-bellied Woodpecker, Orange-breasted Trogon and Large Cuckooshrike.
+Back into the park and up to Km 13 where we walked a couple of hours, picking up Black-headed Woodpecker, White-bellied Woodpecker, Orange-breasted Trogon and Oriental Cuckooshrike.
 An additional hour along the river around Km 13 failed to turn up Black-backed Forktail.
 After lunch spent quite some time walking the full length of the Km 37.5 jeep track, finding three Chinese Vivid Niltava and a pair of White-gorgeted Flycatcher.
 The final couple of hours at the summit where we eventually nailed Yellow-bellied Flowerpecker at the eleventh hour.

 22 Dec.
 Awoke this morning to find the world had not finished.
 Pity - was looking forward to experiencing the end of the world.
 So back to the drudgery of birding, we started off at the Km 34.5 jeep track, to a cool, sunny and beautiful day.
-Allowing ourselves a couple of hours here we found Mountain Bamboo Partridge, Rufous-backed Sibia, Spectacled Barwing, Chestnut-capped Babbler and Rusty-cheeked Scimitar Babbler.
+Allowing ourselves a couple of hours here we found Mountain Bamboo Partridge, Rufous-backed Sibia, Spectacled Barwing, Chestnut-capped Babbler and Red-eyed Scimitar Babbler.
 The biggest surprise was a group of three Yellow-bellied Flowerpecker - the same species we'd tried so hard for at the summit the previous two days.
 A fairly slow drive, through bad traffic in Chiang Mai, to Chiang Dao.
 After checking-in we immediately departed to Doi Kham Fa in order to search for Giant Nuthatch.
-This proved unfruitful - for the second time in recent trips - though we added Himalayan Swiftlet and Japanese Tit to the list.
+This proved unfruitful - for the second time in recent trips - though we added Himalayan Swiftlet and Cinereous Tit to the list.
 Great weather, but otherwise disappointing.
 Late return to Chiang Dao.

 23 Dec.
 Out to the temple just after sun-up.
 A big surprise was a calling Spot-bellied Eagle-Owl along the road.
 An even bigger surprise was it flying over, presumably to roost, now well after sunrise - a very nice start to the day.
 Two hours were then spent in the temple area, mostly from the top overlooking the surrounding hills and canopy.
 Species seen included Streaked Wren-Babbler actually inside the temple, Black Baza, Plain Flowerpecker, Purple-naped Spiderhunter, Black-hooded Oriole, Striated Yuhina, Brown-cheeked Fulvetta and Maroon Oriole.
 Breakfast and checked-out of Malee's, after which we took the back road as far as the checkpoint where a short walk up-stream produced Black-backed Forktail and Blue-eared Kingfisher.
 As few interesting butterflies in evidence, it not being sunny enough, we headed toward Ang Khang.
 En route several raptors included Rufous-winged Buzzard, Eastern Buzzard and Oriental Honey Buzzard.
 Mid afternoon at the King's Project we ended up stuck behind three photo hides, but still managed three White-tailed Robin, Black-breasted Thrush and a Rufous-bellied Niltava.
 Late afternoon at the Km 19.5 viewpoint but no sign of any Giant Nuthatch although Buff-throated Warbler found.

 24 Dec.
 Surprisingly warm at dawn at 12°C, due to cloud and mist.
-Started at the cemetery, where species encountered included White-browed Laughingthrush, Rusty-cheeked Scimitar Babbler, and Aberrant Bush Warbler.
+Started at the cemetery, where species encountered included White-browed Laughingthrush, Red-eyed Scimitar Babbler, and Aberrant Bush Warbler.
 As still foggy we descended down to about Km 32 along the Arunothai road.
 Rather slow going and in an hour the best find was a group of Silver-eared Mesia.
 Returned to higher elevation which produced Chinese Leaf Warbler and Sapphire Flycatcher, and a group of Hume's Pheasant that were seen fleetingly.
 Lunch at Ban Luang, where in the garden at least 50 White-headed Bulbul were gorging themselves on papaya.
 Off to Km 21 where at least 20 shady-looking locals were hacking the forest.
 Around here now, a fair number of the larger pines have been removed, trees ring-barked, scrub cleared and smaller trees taken out.
 The whole area is heading downhill fast.
 A couple of hours were good for Spectacled Barwing, Rufous-throated Niltava and Himalayan Bluetail.

 We finished the day along the Mae Phu Valley, walking the full length of it after dark hoping for Hodgson's Frogmouth.
 Alas, the only nightbird was a single distant Mountain Scops Owl.